-He’s a wise guy, Harald, we still exchange Xmas cards every year.
-He must be like a million years old now & he still sways..!
+He’s a wise guy, Harald.
+We've not seen him in person since Rotterdam, but we keep in touch & still exchange Xmas cards every year.
+He must be like a million years old by now & he still sways..!

-Here is recent Xmas card we got from him, a full 18 years after we first hooked up, all that time ago in Rotterdam…
+Here is a Xmas message we got from him back in 2015, a full 18 years after we first hooked up, all that time ago in Holland…

 Meeting dudes like Harald, made us realise that we could maybe do even more to promote this multiracial thing, raise our business game & push the Club further.